hbctraining/Pseudobulk-for-scRNAseq/lessons/pseudobulk_DESeq2.md

 15 Sample_16     cold7
 ```

-Next we need ask ourselves, how are we going to group our data?
-We know we want to run the analysis on a per-celltype basis and aggregate at the sample level.
-As a result, we want to:

-group counts by sample:
+## Aggregate counts for pseudobulk analysis
+Now, before we transform our single-cell level dataset into one sample-level dataset per cell type (cluster) there are a few data wrangling steps involved.
+We know that we want to aggregate cells of a particular celltype and that we want to collapse the down by sample.

+First, we create a vector of unique sample names:

 ```r
 identity <- sort(unique(seurat@meta.data[["sample"]]))